Darkness Falls (2003 film): Plot

-Twelve years later, Caitlin Greene, an old friend from school, telephones Kyle to ask for his help with her younger brother Michael, who refuses to sleep in the dark.
+12 years later, Caitlin Greene, an old friend from school, telephones Kyle to ask for his help with her younger brother Michael, who refuses to sleep in the dark.
 Kyle still suffers extreme paranoia from his encounter with Matilda.
 He has dozens of flashlights and numerous medications for anxiety, depression and sleep disorders.
 Kyle visits Michael at the hospital but denies any relation to his condition and walks away from Caitlin.
 She still believes that the legend of Matilda Dixon is just a story, one which they were all told as children but a story nonetheless.

 Kyle tries to warn others of Matilda but faces ridicule and skepticism which leads to the death of many townspeople for not believing him.
 A lightning storm blacks out the whole town.
 Realizing that Michael and Caitlin are in danger, Kyle rushes to the hospital.
 He rescues them and gains allies along the way, as others see Matilda and realize the story is true.
 Kyle, Michael and Caitlin flee and hide in the lighthouse.
 They are helped by several medical personnel and a police officer, all of whom are killed by Matilda.

-During his final confrontation with Matilda, power is restored and the lighthouse beacon is activated.
+During his final confrontation with Matilda, the power is restored and the lighthouse beacon is activated.
 The sudden exposure to light causes Matilda excruciating pain and Kyle tears off her mask.
-Seeing her grotesque, disfigured face, he realizes she is now vulnerable.
+He realizes that she's now vulnerable after seeing her grotesque, disfigured face.
 Enraged, she resumes her attack.
 Kyle sets his right sleeve on fire and he strikes her face with it.
-As her spirit is engulfed in flame, Matilda is destroyed and her curse is finally brought to an end.
+As her spirit is engulfed in flames, Matilda is completely destroyed and her curse is finally brought to an end.

 In a final scene, a young boy is being tucked into bed by his parents, having just lost his last baby tooth.
 As he sleeps, his mother replaces the tooth under his pillow with some gold coins.